Monitoring Services Appendix – last updated: 29 September 2023

 This Section 3 sets out additional terms applicable to broadcast media Services (“Broadcast Services”) and Supplier Data provided through the Broadcast Services (“Broadcast Content”).

 3.1.
 Acceptable use.
 Customer and Users may: (a) search for and retrieve video and audio streams; (b) edit clips for storage on, and retrieval from, the third-party provider’s servers via the tools provided; (c) use the Broadcast Content only for Customer’s internal, professional use and the purposes of private, non-commercial criticism, comment, news reporting, teaching, scholarship, or research; (d) distribute the Broadcast Content only within Customer’s organization in digital copy or link distribution through e-mail, as permitted by the third party’s software; (e) not publicly distribute, broadcast, transfer, display, or otherwise publicly exhibit any part of the Broadcast Content by any means, including posting clips to an intranet; (f) not resell, redistribute, download, or store Broadcast Content, other than as permitted in this Section; and (g) not create derivative works from, copy and paste links, resell, reverse engineer or otherwise redistribute to third parties the Broadcast Content or the third party’s software.
 Customer and Users must use best efforts to prevent unauthorized copying or distribution of the Broadcast Content.
+Notwithstanding the foregoing, certain download or streaming functionality may not be available if such functionality is or becomes restricted by the third-party provider of such Broadcast Content or by law or regulation.

 4. LexisNexis Content terms